avniproject/avni-website/src/pages/blog/2023-06-06-avni-release-3.39.0.md

 #### Access control on the web application
 We are working on introducing fine-grained data based access control on the browser based apps - the App Designer, Admin and Data Entry Applications.
 Non-catchment based access control (access control to programs, subject types, encounter types etc) along with fine-grained access control to parts of the Admin section will be introduced in this release.

+#### Media Viewer
+We are working on an interface in the web app to easily browse media that has been uploaded to Avni.
+Users will be able to search and filter the media based on various criteria.

 #### Improvements to ETL
 We are working on making the ETL processing more robust for organisations that have analytics enabled.